Personal protective equipment

 - If you make any changes to the setup or operation of machinery in the workshop, it is required that you have the Workshop Coordinator inspect and approve the changes made before the machine is used.

 Safety orientation/WHMIS is now available to students as an online course through Learn (was UW-ACE).
 To take the online course you must first "self-register".
-In order to self-register, your @uwaterloo.ca email account must be activated (if it is not activated please visit your faculty's computing service desk for assistance).
+In order to self-register, your @uwaterloo.ca email account must be activated (if it is not activated please visit your faculty's computing help desk for assistance).

 WHMIS training is mandatory for all users of the workshop.
 Students are required to take a screenshot of there completed WHMIS training in Learn (see example below).
 If you do not have access to a printer, you may also attach the screenshot in an email, and send it to Dan Beaver.